Ms. Jill Hagan » About your teacher Ms. Hagan

 About your teacher Ms. Hagan

-Welcome to the 2023-2024 School Year!
+Welcome to the 2024-25 School Year!

-This is my seventh year as a member of the Nobel faculty and my 22nd year as an educator.
 I started out at Nobel as a long-term substitute teacher and student teacher from 2001-2003.
 Both my daughter and granddaughter graduated from Nobel, so I also understand what it is like to be a Nobel parent.
 I am credentialed in both Social Studies and English, and I have an administrative credential.
 We have a great eighth-grade team of US History teachers who work closely together.
 I have taught at Mt.
 Gleason Middle School, Kennedy High School, Marshall High School and the Los Angeles High School of the Arts.
-Eight years ago, I taught tenth grade English in China.
+Ten years ago, I taught tenth grade English in China.
 Outside of the classroom, I was a Linked Learning instructional coach.
 A life-long learner, I also received a Labor Studies Certificate.

 I earned my Bachelor’s Degree in Diplomacy and World Affairs from Occidental College, and my Master’s Degree in Education from Mt.
 St. Mary’s University.
 I love to travel, and have lived, worked and studied in various parts of the world.

-This summer, the National Endowment for the Humanities (NEH) selected me to attend a training about the Delta in Mississippi, including studying about the blues, food, Emmett Till, diverse groups in the Delta -- including Jewish and Chinese people, the extreme poverty that still exists and about enslaved Americans.
+This summer, I taught 11th grade US History at Canoga Park High School and went to NYC and saw Hamilton.
+My daughter also got married!!
+Last summer, the National Endowment for the Humanities (NEH) selected me to attend a training about the Delta in Mississippi, including studying about the blues, food, Emmett Till, diverse groups in the Delta -- including Jewish and Chinese people, the extreme poverty that still exists and about enslaved Americans.
+Last year, I had great trips to Savannah and Seattle.

-Three summers ago, I also was awarded an opportunity from the National Endowment for the Humanities (NEH) to study at the University of Massachusetts, Lowell for a week where 40 other teachers and I had a great time learning about the Lowell Mills, the Lowell Girls, industrialization, slavery and free African-Americans, immigration, racism, transcendentalism and romanticism.
+Four summers ago, I also was awarded an opportunity from the National Endowment for the Humanities (NEH) to study at the University of Massachusetts, Lowell for a week where 40 other teachers and I had a great time learning about the Lowell Mills, the Lowell Girls, industrialization, slavery and free African-Americans, immigration, racism, transcendentalism and romanticism.
 I also spent the summer in Washington, D.C., Philadelphia, Boston, New York City and upstate New York visiting historical sites and reigniting my passion for US History.
 I went to the Capitol, Supreme Court, National Archives, the Library of Congress, the national monuments (Washington, Lincoln and Jefferson, the White House, Mt.
 Vernon (Washington), Monticello (Jefferson) and Montpelier (Madison).
 I LOVE HISTORY and hope that you will, too, after taking this class!!

-Four summers ago, I traveled to South Africa where I volunteered at a preschool and community center, visited schools and consulted with teachers, administrators and students, went on home visits to ill community members, and traveled around the country.
+Five summers ago, I traveled to South Africa where I volunteered at a preschool and community center, visited schools and consulted with teachers, administrators and students, went on home visits to ill community members, and traveled around the country.
 I visited Nelson Mandela’s prison on Robben’s Island, and learned more about the apartheid regime.
 I am currently mentoring a South African college student and helping him through university so that he can continue as a role model and symbol of hope for his community.